MalikaHafiza/MalikaHafiza/README.md

 <br/>
 <br/>

 I'm an Electronics & Telecommunication Engineering graduate from Mumbai University.
 I'm focusing on Data Science and Artificial Intelligence.
-I have always been interested in challenging work that provides twin benefit of career growth and personal development.
+I love working on different Python Projects.

 ### Insights about me: